-- Process Measures E.g. Hours of academy and in-service training on use of force and ethnic sensitivity; databases to track citizen complaints and use of force - Officer Conduct Measures E.g. Officer job satisfaction and 'climate of integrity;' Number of citizen complaints, rate at which complaints sustained, proportion of officers disciplined - Outcome Measures E.g. Willingness of citizens to report crimes and non-crime problems to the police; Time to respond to emergency and non-emergency calls; Public opinions of police effectiveness and misconduct policing: Outputs vs. Outcomes Crime reduction Accountability for offenders Decreased fear for community members Increased safety in public spaces Monitor use of force Effective use of funding Community member satisfaction Outputs: Concrete measures of actions taken Outcomes: Societal benefits of actions taken
+- Process Measures E.g. Hours of academy and in-service training on use of force and ethnic sensitivity; databases to track citizen complaints and use of force - Officer Conduct Measures E.g. Officer job satisfaction and 'climate of integrity;' Number of citizen complaints, rate at which complaints sustained, proportion of officers disciplined - Outcome Measures E.g. Willingness of citizens to report crimes and non-crime problems to the police; Time to respond to emergency and non-emergency calls; Public opinions of police effectiveness and misconduct on several of these fundamental outcomes of effective policing: